Join Us

 At the same time, Harvard researchers are predicting that we may be experiencing some social distancing into 2022.

-What we can learn from all of this is we need to start searching for alternative ways to do business.
-So what does all of this mean?
+What we can learn from all of this is that we need to start searching for alternative ways to do business.
+So, what does all of this mean?

-It means that there has been a rise in the contact-free economy.
-It means that distance is the new black and some things may never go back.
+It means that there's been a rise in the contact-free economy.
+It means that distance is the new black, and some things may never go back.

 We need to be creative, and we can all find ways to make some inroads into the contact-free economy.
 We need to be willing to expand our minds a little bit and consider how we can do that.